 The Orant Journal

-The Culture of Malawi: An Introduction to Malawian Proverbs
+The Culture of Malawi: A Continuation to Malawian Proverbs

 Malawian culture has always been known as a treasure trove of wisdom, and proverbs being an integral part of our rich heritage.
 These timeless sayings have been passed on through generations, offering guidance, direction, and warnings that shape our values, beliefs, and daily lives.
-In our upcoming blog series, we will delve into the world of Malawian proverbs, exploring their meanings, contexts and significance.
-Read today's blog post which serves as an introduction to our journey.
+In this blog series, we delve into the world of Malawian proverbs, exploring their meanings, contexts and significance.
+Read today's blog post which serves as a continuation to our journey.